ethereum-optimism/optimism/specs/derivation.md

 in a [batcher transaction][g-batcher-transaction] in `safeL2Head.l1Origin + 1` (second L1 block of the next L2 block's
 epoch sequencing window, assuming it is in the same epoch as `safeL2Head`).

-> Note: In reality, there are no checks or constraints preventing the batch from landing in `safeL2Head.l1Origin`.
+> **Note**: In reality, there are no checks or constraints preventing the batch from landing in `safeL2Head.l1Origin`.
 > However this would be strange, because the next L2 block is built after the current L2 safe block, which requires
 > reading the deposits L1 attributes and deposits from `safeL2Head.l1Origin`.
 Still, a wonky or misbehaving sequencer
 > could post a batch for the L2 block `safeL2Head + 1` on L1 block `safeL2Head.1Origin`.